Node.js Request Path: DNS, TCP, libuv & Callbacks

 console.log(String(chunk));

-Now the trace crosses the byte-stream boundary.
-The client has sent application bytes.
-The server has read them, applied some protocol rule, and written bytes back.
-Once you add meaning to ping, the discussion has left pure TCP and entered application protocol territory.
+});Now the trace crosses into the byte-stream layer.
+The client sent application bytes.
+The server read them, applied some protocol rule, and wrote bytes back.
+Once ping has meaning, the discussion has moved beyond pure TCP and into application protocol behavior.

-The Boundary Before HTTP
+The Edge Before HTTP

 After the inbound accept path completes, Node has a connected TCP byte stream.